RBL Bank Earnings Call Transcripts

 Advances and deposits grew 14% and 12% YoY, respectively, with strong gains in secured retail and commercial banking.
 NIM improved to 4.63%, while credit card slippages remain elevated but are expected to normalize by September FY27.
 Capital infusion and branch expansion are set to accelerate growth.

-Deposits and advances grew steadily, with a shift toward secured retail and commercial banking.
-Margins and profitability were pressured by loan repricing and higher collection costs, but improvement is expected from Q3, with a 1% exit ROA targeted for year-end.
+Advances and deposits grew steadily year-over-year, with a strong shift toward granular retail deposits and secured lending.
+Margins and profitability were impacted by loan repricing and higher collection costs, but improvement is expected from Q3, with ROA targeted at 1% by year-end.

 Fiscal Year 2025

 Advances grew 15% YoY, led by secured retail and granular deposits, but net profit fell 24% YoY due to higher provisions in cards and microfinance.
-Asset quality challenges are expected to normalize by Q4, with loan growth guidance maintained at 18-20% and ROA target of 1.3-1.4% for FY26.
+Asset quality challenges are expected to ease by Q4, with credit costs normalizing and loan growth guidance maintained at 18%-20%.

 Advances grew 19% YoY and granular deposits rose 25% YoY, with net profit up 29% YoY.
 Asset quality remained stable despite temporary slippages in credit cards and microfinance, and guidance for loan and deposit growth remains intact.